Bradfield/algos/sorting-and-searching/the-insertion-sort.md

 greater to the right.
 When we reach a smaller item or the end of the sublist, the current item can be inserted.

-Figure 5 &lt;fig\_insertionpass&gt; shows the fifth pass in detail.
+Figure 5 shows the fifth pass in detail.
 At this point in the algorithm, a sorted sublist of five items consisting of 17, 26, 54, 77, and 93 exists.
 We want to insert 31 back into the already sorted items.
 The first comparison against 93 causes 93 to be